kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I practice every day at the conservatory.
 - I feel sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.
-- I'm still having the communication via Twitter posts with @jctot19.
+- I'm still having the communication via Twitter posts with @jctot19 who is apparently the trumpet teacher.
+- This account posts communications with me.